Generated lower-valley Washington river scene representing the South Fork Snoqualmie River near North Bend, not an exact location photo

 Move to Garcia for colder upstream water or to the Middle Fork if you want a broader public-land mountain option.

-Riverfront Park corridor
+Riverfront Park area

 A practical town-side access anchor inside the broader parks network.

-Dahlgren and Tanner Landing corridor
+Dahlgren and Tanner Landing area

 A useful public connection for reaching the river from town.